LibbyExley/ComicBookGallery/README.md

 # ComicBookGallery
-Treehouse tutorial to make an MVC Werb App
+Treehouse tutorial to make an MVC Web App